-WAN Connection Type PPPoE
+WAN Connection Type pe RAS (for SingTel)

 Select the Internet connection type you wish to use

-User Name:
+User Nome:

 Password:

-Connect on Demand: M ax Idle Time 5 Min.
+RAS Plan: 512k Ethemet

-C Keep Alive: Redial Perio od 30 Sec.
+Connect on Deman d: Max Idle Time 🖳 Min.

-Apply Cauce
+C Keep Alive: Redial I Period 30 Sec.

-- User Name Enter the user name your ISP provides you. - Password Enter the password your ISP provides you. - Connect-on-demand is a utility used to trigger the PPPoE session when there is packet being sent through the WAN port while it is on disconnected situation.
-Check the radio button to make this function active, and then you must enter the number of minutes you wish the network to remain idle before disconnection occurs in the "Max Idle Time" location.
-Note that this function is for PPPoE only. - Keep Alive This function keeps your PPPoE connection enable even if it remains idle.
-However, in some situation, PPPoE session cannot be established immediately after disconnection.
+User Name: Enter the user name your ISP provides you.
+Password: Enter the password your ISP provides you.
+RAS Plan: Choose the connection method that you want to use.
+Connect-on-demand: It is a utility used to trigger the RAS session when there is a packet being sent through the WAN port while it is on disconnected situation.
+Check the radio button to make this function active, and then you must enter the number of minutes you wish the network to remain idle before disconnection occurs in the " Max Idle Time " location.
+Keep Alive: This function keeps your RAS connection enable even if it remains idle.
+However, in some situation, RAS session cannot be established immediately after disconnection.
 This is because the system on the ISP's site may need a little time to restore itself.
-You may need to check with your ISP to obtain detail of how long you need to wait before re-establish the PPPoE session.
-Enter this information in the "Redial Period" field.
+You may need to check with your ISP to obtain detail of how long you need to wait before re-establish the RAS session.
+Enter this information in the " Redial Period " field.